Deciding Between Web Apps and Native Apps

 To decide which type of app is most suitable for an organization, they need to make a comparison between both types.
 There are various elements to consider, as below.

 App Development Process

 Native apps can be installed from the app store.
 Once installed an icon pops up on the device screen from where the user can access it.
-Web apps can be accessed on the browser when the user searches for it.
+Web apps can be located on the browser when the user searches for it.
 They do not need a download hence and can be saved on the home screen if desired.

 Native apps provide limited user access as they are made for a specific platform.
 This provides a limitation although it also ensures a refined user experience.
 Web apps are compatible as they are built using a widely deployed mobile technology.
-Developer can create the responsive instance of the web app, publish it and the user’s browser window then displays it correctly as per the device’s screen parameters.
+The app developer can create the responsive instance of the web app, publish it and the user’s browser window then displays it correctly as per the device’s screen parameters.

 Native apps are faster, more reliable and provide a good user experience as they are specifically developed for the device.
-They can only be accessed via an app store and hence users can be assured of their quality.
+They can only be accessed via an app store, and hence users can be assured of their quality.
 In contrast, web apps do not have any authority controlling the app quality.

 Their efficiency is linked to the browser performance and network connection as the data loads from a server.
 Both types of apps can work offline although web apps utilize cached data when offline.
 This limits the efficiency as not all parts of the app might be accessible.

 In conclusion, native apps provide an efficient and personalized experience, but web apps aren’t bad either.
 With improved mobile app development services, web apps have proven as great uses cases in formats like social media when providing a truncated version of website essentials in app form.